 Tale of the Gael was formed in 1998 in Ireland by Catherine Rhatigan, Harp, Margaret Rhatigan Harp, and Eileen Carr, Silver Flute in response to a demand for elegant, sophisticated Irish music suitable for high profile corporate events, castle banquets, art gallery launches and the like.
-Nowadays, the group resembles the life of an 18th century Irish harper… moves a round a lot, plays a lot of music with a lot of different musicians in all sorts of place for all sorts of occasions.

 Catherine Rhatigan comes from Co.
 Sligo, Ireland, and started her first band at 11, while still in Primary School.
 It was a marching band and incorporated almost the entire school population, about 30 kids, and she played the piano accordian.
 Years later, she still plays, mainly Irish harp, but also piano.

-She started playing harp with Janet Harbison, joined the Irish Harp Orchestra and toured extensively with them.
+IRISH HARP ORCHESTRA Catherine started playing harp with Janet Harbison, joined the Irish Harp Orchestra and toured extensively with them.
 Her time with the Orchestra included a tour of the east coast of America with the world famous Chieftains, ending with a special concert in Carnegie Hall, New York, to mark the year of the harp in Ireland, 1992.
 The Orchestra also recorded ‘The Celtic Harp’ with the Chieftains and the CD won a Grammy Award the same year.

-Around the same time she joined a traditional band called ‘Harpers Bizarre’ which toured Europe and represented Ireland in World Ethnic Music Festival in Johannesberg in 1995.
+HARPERS BIZARRE Around the same time she joined a traditional band called ‘Harpers Bizarre’ which toured Europe and represented Ireland in World Ethnic Music Festival in Johannesberg in 1995.
 The group secured a silver medal for Ireland in the event, the gold medal going to the Russian entry of that year.
 She also hold an All-Ireland gold medal for musical accompaniment to poetry, which she won with actress Pat Sweeney, also in 1992.

 Margaret Rhatigan began her musical career in 1973 with the Cliffoney marching band, which played at the local bonfire and community games each year.
 She began playing the Irish Harp in 1988.
 Together with her sister Catherine she was a member of tthe Belfast Harp Orchestra in the early nineties, touring Europe and the he Belfast Harp Orchestra in the early nineties, touring Europe and the States.